50% off all plans.Ends 10 June 2026Claim 50% off

 Rules of thumb when precise measurement is not possible:

-- Adjacent sizes within 50% of each other (e.g., 200g and 300g): assume cross-elasticity of 0.4-0.6
+- Adjacent sizes within 50% of each other (such as 200g and 300g): assume cross-elasticity of 0.4 to 0.6

-- Adjacent sizes more than 50% apart (e.g., 200g and 500g): assume 0.2-0.3
+- Adjacent sizes more than 50% apart (such as 200g and 500g): assume 0.2 to 0.3

 - Non-adjacent sizes: assume 0.1 or lower

 Always model cross-size effects before making price changes.
-A price increase on the 400g that shifts 30% of its lost volume to the 250g (at higher PPU) may actually improve total portfolio revenue — but you would never know without the cross-size analysis.
+A price increase on the 400g that shifts 30% of its lost volume to the 250g (at higher PPU) may actually improve total portfolio revenue, but you would never know without the cross-size analysis.

 Continue exploring